lhartmanis/RNA-seq_processing_pipeline/README.md

-# RNA-Seq Processing Pipeline
+# RNA-seq Processing Pipeline

-This repository contains a Snakemake-based pipeline for processing RNA-Seq data.
-The pipeline automates tasks such as quality control, read trimming, alignment, feature quantification, and cleanup, making it easy to process RNA-Seq datasets reproducibly and efficiently.
+This repository contains a Snakemake-based pipeline for processing RNA-seq data.
+The pipeline automates tasks such as quality control, read trimming, alignment and feature quantification, making it easy to process RNA-seq datasets reproducibly and efficiently.

 ---